 The Northern Golden Moth Orchid

 The Northern Golden Moth is a deciduous, perennial, terrestrial orchid that emerges from an underground tuber.
 A bright golden yellow flower sits atop a 15cm green stem.
 This colourful species was first recorded in 2006, in the Terrick Terrick National Park.
-A large population of some 400 plants was subsequently discovered on our Nardoo Hills reserves (a collection of 5 reserves covering over 1,200 ha in central Victoria).
+A large population of some 400 plants was subsequently discovered on our Nardoo Hills reserves in central Victoria.

 The species is listed as Threatened (Endangered) under Victoria’s Flora and Fauna Guarantee Act.
 It’s suffered a catastrophic decline in range and abundance: almost all of the orchid’s habitat has been cleared for farming, or infested with weeds.